Table of Contents

 Define clear workflows for who receives alerts and how they are verified.

-Low-confidence alerts: single signals. these route to an internal SOC or store manager for quick visual verification via the cloud dashboard.
+Low-confidence alerts: single signals.
+These route to an internal SOC or store manager for quick visual verification via the cloud dashboard.

 4. Use a hybrid cloud approach